gamper96/rsschool-cv/cv.md

 +905397097298

 ## About me
 My name is Nikia.
 I'm a procurement IT specialist yet.
-I'm going to finish RSS JavaScript course.
+I'm going to finish RS School JavaScript course.

 ## Skills
 * HTML